 If your space doesn’t fall into the conventional categories and happens to have concrete floors, ample power sources and maybe even benchtops and cooking appliances, you should definitely consider renting it out as a hospitality space.
 It could be used as a commercial kitchen, or a pop-up restaurant or cafe.

 These are just a few of the possibilities for your vacant space – there are so many more that you may not encounter until you have your first guest!
-Join Spacenow to list your unused space today.
+Capitalise on space and join Spacenow to list your unused space today.